History of East Asia: Nomads on the Mongolian Steppe

 The territories of modern-day Mongolia and Inner Mongolia in ancient times was inhabited by nomadic tribes.
 The cultures and languages in these areas were fluid and changed frequently.
 The use of horses to herd and move started during the Iron Age.
 A large area of Mongolia was under the influence of Turkic peoples, while the southwestern part of Mongolia was mostly under the influence of Indo-European peoples such as the Tocharians and Scythian tribes.
 In antiquity, the eastern portions of both Mongolia and Inner Mongolia were inhabited by Mongolic peoples descended from the Donghu people and numerous other tribes These were Tengriist horse-riding pastoralist kingdoms that had close contact with the agrarian Chinese.
 As a nomadic confederation composed of various clans the Donghu were prosperous in the 4th century BC, forcing surrounding tribes to pay tribute and constantly harassing the Chinese State of Zhao (325 BC, during the early years of the reign of Wuling).
 To appease the nomads local Chinese rulers often gave important hostages and arranged marriages.
 In 208 BC Xiongnu emperor Modu Chanyu, in his first major military campaign, defeated the Donghu, who split into the new tribes Xianbei and Wuhuan.
 The Xiongnu were the largest nomadic enemies of the Han dynasty fighting wars for over three centuries with the Han dynasty before dissolving.
 Afterwards the Xianbei returned to rule the Steppe north of the Great Wall.
 The titles of Khangan and Khan originated from the Xianbei.

+Gojoseon and Goguryeo

+Gojoseon (고조선, 古朝鮮) is traditionally regarded as the first Korean kingdom, founded in 2333 BCE by Dangun according to Korean mythology.
+Archaeological evidence shows that Bronze Age culture developed independently in the Korean Peninsula and Liaoning region, supporting the existence of an early polity distinct from Chinese states.

+Goguryeo (고구려, 高句麗), founded in 37 BCE by Jumong, became one of the Three Kingdoms of Korea and expanded across northern Korea and Manchuria.
+Goguryeo was a powerful and independent kingdom, recognized in Korean and international scholarship as central to Korean history.
+While some Chinese sources describe Goguryeo as a regional minority state within Northeast China, this interpretation is widely disputed and considered politically motivated rather than historically accurate.